sterlingmackinnon/leaflet_mapbox_tut/README.md

 # Leaflet.js or Mapbox.js Simple Map Tutorial

 In this tutorial, we will be working with sample geodata to build a simple map using Leaflet.js and use the same data to build one using Mapbox.js.
 This will highlight some areas of how Mapbox.js builds on top of Leaflet.js and have a session discussing their uses either or using these tools for different purposes.
+The comments and discussions would help craft this tutorial further to clarify the uses/similarities/differences of these tools for everyone.

 Tools needed
  * Clone this repo (Do not clone until 9AM Thursday 5.27.2015, working files not uploaded yet)